 February is a month of such hope.
 There are snowdrops and crocuses galore to prove spring is just around the corner, and you can risk sowing the first hardy vegetables undercover in a heated propagator to kick-start the veg growing year.
-Here are a few of the jobs you can be getting on with:
+Read on for our list of What To Do in the Garden in February:

 Job of the week: Lift and divide snowdrops - If your snowdrops haven’t flowered well this year they may be overcrowded.
 Carefully lift the bulbs while they’re still leafy and split clumps into smaller sections.
 Replant at the same depth in soil that has been improved with lots of organic matter – preferably leafmould or compost.
 Water in with a splash of liquid feed added to the can to settle them in nicely.